LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 #.
 An XML configuration file that specifies how the extractions are set up and what data should be exported for each data layer.
 #.
 The Data Extractor tool itself.

 The Data Extractor tool is used within a GIS environment and requires all the required data layers to be preloaded in the GIS (see :numref:`figMapInfoUI`).
-Where data is to be extracted from SQL Server the partner boundary layer must also be pre-loaded into the SQL Server database.
+Where data is to be extracted from SQL Server the partner boundary layer must also be preloaded into the SQL Server database.

 .. _figMapInfoUI: